-Pieter Lagrou teaches contemporary history at the Université Libre de Bruxelles since 2003.
+Pieter Lagrou teaches contemporary history at the Université libre de Bruxelles since 2003.
 He studied history at the Universities of Leuven, Yale and the European University Institute in Florence.
 From 1998 to 2003, he worked as a researcher at the Institut d’Histoire du Temps Présent in Paris.
 He has published on the legacy of the Second World War in Europe, on questions of international justice and contemporary historiography.
 He is currently working on a history of national languages and national sovereignty.
 He is the Jusinbellgium project coordinator.

-Ornella Rovetta is a post-doctoral researcher at the Centre de Recherche Mondes Modernes et Contemporains at the Université Libre de Bruxelles.
+Ornella Rovetta is a post-doctoral researcher at the Centre de Recherche Mondes Modernes et Contemporains at the Université libre de Bruxelles.
 Her research interests include the history of international criminal justice, the history of Rwanda and how judicial processes produce archives and narratives in the aftermath of mass violence.
 She received a PhD grant from the Belgian National Research Council (FNRS, 2009-2013), and worked under the supervision of Professor Pieter Lagrou.
-Her PhD dissertation especially focused on the early years of the International Criminal Tribunal for Rwanda and on the first trial’s history and archives.
-In 2014, she started a post-doc within the “Justice & Populations” InterUniversity Attraction Pole and she is the co-coordinator of the Jusinbellgium project.
+Since September 2016, she teaches a course in Legal History at the Université Saint-Louis to second-year law students.

 Hendrik Vandekerckhove studied law at KU Leuven University for five years.
 He obtained his Bachelor’s degree in 2012.
 In 2014, during the second year of his Master’s, he did a two-months internship at the Office of the Registrar at the International Court of Justice.
 He finished his master, majoring in International and European Law, in 2014.
 The topic of his master’s thesis was “The international protection of whales, with special attention to the dispute between Australia and Japan”.
 After concluding his master’s studies, Hendrik started an LLM Public International Law at Utrecht University.